Markl1n1/trade-engine-pro/SECURITY.md

-# Security Documentation
+# 🔒 Security Documentation

-## 🔒 Security Overview
+## 🛡️ **SECURITY OVERVIEW**

-This document outlines the security measures implemented in this Binance Trading Bot application and provides guidance for ongoing security maintenance.
+This document outlines the comprehensive security measures implemented in the Advanced Crypto Trading Platform and provides guidance for ongoing security maintenance.

 ---